Nothing Is True & Everything Is Possible

-Nothing Is True & Everything Is Possible is the sixth studio album by English rock band Enter Shikari, released on 17 April 2020 through Ambush Reality and SO Recordings.
+Nothing Is True & Everything Is Possible is the sixth studio album by the English rock band Enter Shikari, released on 17 April 2020 through Ambush Reality and SO Recordings.

 Background and production

 British rock band Enter Shikari released their fifth studio album The Spark on 22 September 2017, via Ambush Reality and PIAS Recordings.
 The following year, on 26 November 2018, they released a book titled The Spark – Lyrics & Exegesis of Rou Reynolds, which featured all lyrics from The Spark, as well as essays on the album's tracks provided by frontman Rou Reynolds.

 In December 2019, following extensive touring in support of their previous record, The Spark, lead singer Rou Reynolds expressed his desire in an interview with Kerrang! to create the "most definitive Shikari record to date", with Reynolds further elaborating that "[this is] the one that a fan would pass to their mate like, 'You don't know Shikari?
 This is where you start.'"

 Following the album's announcement, Reynolds spoke once again to Kerrang! about the themes and sounds on the album, saying, "Possibility is the central theme of the album, lyrically, but it also is musically, too.
 We've pushed further and asked ourselves, 'Where can we go?
 Let's fucking go there!'
 One track is a symphonic orchestral piece, but then there are other tracks that wouldn't sound out of place on our first album, Take to the Skies.
 I think one thing about this album that's slightly different is that we set out to make something that encapsulates everything that Shikari have done.
 This album is more broad, and there's more confidence in the songwriting."